silmerusse/fudge_pathfinding/README.md

 This is a C++ implementation of A* path finding algorithm.
 The implementation is designed to be generic enough (hopefully) to support different type of maps.
-The source code has already included samples using 8-way tiled map and position maps for N-puzzle game and water jug problem.
-User could derive from them or provide own map class for specific need.
+The source code has included samples of tiled map pathfinding with single and multiple agents, N-puzzle game, and water jug problem.

-An implementation of Jump Point Search is also provided as an extension of the A* algorithm.
-Basically JPS just uses a different way to generate new "neighbors" to be put into the open node list.
+An implementation of JPS(Jump Point Search) for tiled map is provided as an extension to the A* algorithm.
+In fact, JPS just uses a different way to generate new "neighbors" to be put into the open node list.

-All source code are provided as headers.
-Besides them, there are a few samples and tests included.
-Simply run "make" in the corresponding directories to build them.
-Please note, tests require Google Test packages installed.
+Run "cmake" to generate makefiles and "make" to build the source code.

+A simple GUI app is also included under "gui" directory to demostrate agent pathfinding.
+To build the app, please make sure "SDL" and "JsonCpp" packages are installed.

+Tests require "GoogleTest" package.